Angels (Neon Genesis Evangelion): Zeruel

-Zeruel's first attack technique is inspired by that of Ultraman Jet Beetle.
-In the Judeo-Christian mystical tradition, Zeruel is the angel of power, a reference to its physical strength.
+Zeruel's first attack technique is similar to that of the Ultraman series's Jet Beetle.
+Writer Virginie Nebbia also compared Zeruel to another Ultraman monster, Zetton.
+Zeruel is the angel of power, a reference to its physical strength.
 Its name can be translated as "arm of God", to which its second offensive technique alludes.
 According to Will Raus, its limbs are as thin as a sheet of paper and suggest a pun on the Japanese words for "paper" (紙, kami) and "god" (神, kami).
 The manga artist Yoshitō Asari collaborated in the conception of its basic structure.
 According to Asari; "When I was asked to collaborate, I was told that the Angel's body should appear slow and clumsy, but that it was so strong that it could make fun of [the Evangelion]".
-For the episode's basic theme, in which Shinji chooses to fight against the enemy after temporarily leaving Nerv, some ideas originally planned for the fifteenth episode were used.

-In the Rebuild of Evangelion, Zeruel is introduced as the tenth Angel.
+In Rebuild of Evangelion, Zeruel is known as the tenth Angel.
 Asari again designed the creature; except for the skull, which is almost identical to the one in the classic series, the movie's Zeruel has paper-like tentacles it wraps around its body like the bands of a mummy.
-During the fight, it devours Unit 00 with Rei Ayanami, assuming the appearance of an anthropomorphic female figure, but it is defeated by Eva-01.
+During the fight, it devours Unit 00 with Rei Ayanami, assuming the appearance of an anthropomorphic female figure.
 For the likeness of the new Zeruel, the animators took inspiration from the monster King Joe from Ultraseven and an Angel in the original draft of the series, a cube-shaped "origami Apostolo" inspired by the Möbius strip.
 Its anthropomorphic female form is inspired by Riderman from Kamen Rider.
+Writer Virginie Nebbia also noted that Zeruel's battle closely resembles the final battle in Revolutionary Girl Utena.